emyu10/bit-mic/Software Engineering Principles/Revision.md

 - It is a process of modifying a software after it has been delivered to the client.
 - The main purpose of software maintenance is to modify and update software application after delivery to correct faults and to improve performance.

+## Need for Maintenance
+- Correct faults
+- Improve design
+- Implement enhancement
+- Interface with other systems
+- Migrate legacy software
+- Accommodate programs so that different hardware, software and telecommunication facilities can be used.

 ## Categories of Software Maintenance
 ### 1. Corrective Maintenance
 - It is concerned with fixing errors that are observed when software is in use.